Thrips

 Cotton leaf damaged by thrips feeding.

-Thrips cause most damage to seedling cotton.
-They rasp tender leaves and terminal buds with their sharp mouthparts and feed on the juices.
+Most problems in Kansas are caused thrips migrating from maturing wheat to seedling cotton in the spring.
+A burst of thrips activity can be particularly damaging if it occurs when the cotton plants are just emerging from the soil.
+Thrips rasp tender leaves and terminal buds with their sharp mouthparts and then feed on the juices released.
 Leaves may turn brown on the edges, develop a silvery color, or become distorted and curl upward.
 Light thrips infestations tend to delay plant growth and retard maturity.
 Heavy infestations may kill terminal buds or even entire plants.
-Damaged terminal buds cause abnormal branching patterns.
+Feeding damaged to terminal buds can cause abnormal branching patterns.
 The duration and intensity of thrips infestations vary greatly according to season and geographic location.
-Once cotton plants are four to six weeks old, they outgrow thrips damage and recover.
+Once cotton plants are four to six weeks old, they can easily outgrow thrips damage and recover.

-Chemical efficacy varies by species of thrips being treated.
-If one product does not seem to be working, try a different insecticide.
-If cotton is treated with a systemic insecticide at planting, it should be scouted for thrips two weeks after plants emerge.
-If live, immature thrips are found, it means that thrips are laying eggs in the field and residual properties of the seed treatment may have elapsed.
-Follow-up foliar application may be necessary.
+Chemical efficacy will vary according to the species of thrips.
+If one product does not seem to work, try a different insecticide.
+If cotton ssed is treated with a systemic insecticide at planting, it should be scouted for thrips two weeks after plants emerge.
+If live, immature thrips are found, it means that thrips are laying eggs in the field and that the seed treatment is no longer protecting the plants; a follow-up foliar application may be necessary.

 Please refer to the most recent Cotton Insect Management Guide for material rates and control options.